charlesnmcdowell/Jackedin/Chapter_2_Proof_of_Life.md

 Today, the tell-tale sign of a fake is that it is perfect.

 Real humans are messy.
 We make typos.
-We forget to text back because we fell asleep or got distracted by a sandwich. we are irrational.
+We forget to text back because we fell asleep or got distracted by a sandwich.
+We are irrational.
 We have edges.

 AI is never irrational.
 It is programmed to be helpful, harmless, and honest.
 It is the ultimate customer service agent.
 And that has created a new kind of horror: The Uncanny Valley of Politeness.